Warner Park Recovery Center – Woodland Hills Mental Health

 1 in 25 adults are struggling with some form of mental illness.
 It is estimated that between 1 and 4% of the population in the United States are affected by Borderline Personality Disorder at some time in their life.
-If you have been recently diagnosed or know someone who has, you may be feeling scared, and overwhelmed.
-It is important that we arm ourselves with the facts about the disorder so that we can help empower ourselves and loved ones to seek help.
+If you have been recently diagnosed or know someone who has, you may be feeling scared and overwhelmed.
+It is important that we arm ourselves with information about the disorder to help empower ourselves and loved ones to seek help.

 While borderline personality disorder is not curable, it is treatable.
-There are a wide array of therapies and modalities that have proven effective in decreasing symptoms and negative side effects.
+A wide array of therapies and modalities have proven effective in decreasing symptoms and negative side effects.
 These include.

 The recovery process takes time and patience.
 It’s ok that progress may be made in small steps.
 Opening to the possibility of receiving services can be a powerful start.
-Acknowledging your symptoms and finding yourself the appropriate team professionals, mental health assistance or addiction treatment providers could be the way to save your life or that of your loved one.
-There are many treatment programs offering residential, outpatient and sober living services to help get you started in your recovery.
+Acknowledging your symptoms and finding yourself the appropriate team professionals, mental health assistance, or addiction treatment providers could be the way to save your life or that of your loved one.
+Many treatment programs offer residential, outpatient, and sober living services to help get you started in your recovery.

 Based on your test results we are sending you this notification in order to better assist you.
 Please feel free to reach out with no strings attached and speak with one of our live representatives today.